What Foods Help Implantation After IVF Transfer?Fertility Treatment

 Also, adding several drops of lemon juice to a glass of water increases the absorption of IVF medications.
 It eliminates the common post-IVF digestive problems such as constipation and nausea.

 Nuts, especially Brazil nuts, are rich in omega-3 fatty acids, folate, antioxidants, protein, and other necessary nutrients for implantation.
-Moreover, nuts such as almonds and walnut have selenium which directs blood flow to the uterus and ovaries, thickens the uterine wall, and protects the embryo from free radical damage.
+Moreover, nuts such as almonds and walnuts have selenium, which directs blood flow to the uterus and ovaries, thickens the uterine wall, and protects the embryo from free radical damage.

 Egg yolk contains omega-3 fatty acids, vitamins A, D, E, and K2, which are very useful for implantation and preventing the formation of blood clots.
 Also, egg white is a good source of protein and B-12 vitamin.
 Remember that raw eggs contain harmful microbes like salmonellas, so they should be cooked before eating.